wethod/learning-center-source/content/pipeline/index.md

 * **Planned**: the amount you plan to invoice for the given month;
 * **Invoiced**: the amount actually invoiced for the given month.
 This is automatically updated each time you create an invoice for the project;
 * **To be invoiced**: the difference between Planned and Invoiced for the given month.

-While in manual mode you can also add notes to a month through the notes button.
+* While in manual mode you can also add notes to a month through the notes button in the top right corner of the card.

 {{< note title="Note" >}} When in manual mode the invoice plan is saved automatically after every change.